Transfer Equivalency Petition

 During the process

 - Wait.
-You will receive notice via your SJSU email within 2-3 weeks.
+You will receive notice via your SJSU email usually within 2-3 weeks, sometimes longer in the period close to graduation.

 - Contact the ESSC if you have not heard from them within that time frame.